martin1yness/testrail-jenkins-plugin/README.md

 This fork changelog
 ---------------
-- fixed validation issues
-- added milestone support
-- fixed junit files parsing
-- added nested <testsuite> tags support in junit
-- added dropdown lists to select projects, suites and milestones
+- Support for parsing suite/cases from TestNG results file
+- removed concept of creating test structure in TestRail from test results file, if a test exists it is updated, otherwise it is ignored
+- added abstraction to enable additional test result file processors to be easily added
-- defined a notation for mapping JUnit/TestNG XML test results to TestRail Test Suite/Case names
+- defined a mapping of JUnit/TestNG XML test results to TestRail Test Suite/Case names

 Build
 -----